Elsayed93/Login-Register-App/README.md

 # Login-Register-App
-Simple App (Login, Register, Authorization and CRUD Operations) by Native PHP
+Simple App (Login, Register and CRUD Operations with data validation and security layers) by Native PHP